 Contribute a bit of joy and warmth – at least to the small area of the world around you!

 Creation as we know it – and are allowed to participate in – can be wonderful!

 We can be deeply grateful to be allowed to exist, to journey on Earth for the short duration of our lives – possibly also to be allowed to leave again!

 1.2.
 Addition: What after our death?

 We, all of us, will have to die.
 That is the way all life was “created” – to make room for the many later evolving and, possibly, better generations.

 Will we still stand in front of God after our “death”?

-Scientifically seen, this “still standing in front of God” could be by means of the science-demanded “conservation of information” in our universe – in the remaining and ever expanding radiation after the collapse or fading of our material universe, many billions of years from now – as certainly expected by modern science!
+Scientifically seen, this “still standing in front of God” could be by means of the science-demanded “conservation of information” in our universe – even in the remaining and ever-expanding radiation after the collapse or fading of our material universe, many billions of years from now – as certainly expected by modern science!

-Or will we remain merely as a bit of memory without the dimensions of time and space – after we possibly leave both of those dimensions when we “pass away” – an “eternal” afterlife then meaning the absence of time?
+Or will we remain merely as some “bits of memory” without the dimensions of time and space – after we possibly have left both of those dimensions when we “passed away” – an “eternal” afterlife then meaning the absence of time and space?
 That would provide us with profoundly deep peace and harmony as we depart (and as I am grateful to once have sensed in a “near-death experience”!).